 MMO: I also read that you didn’t start pitching until later in your teens, is that right?

-Well I could not have been more unpolished; I mean I was about as raw as you could possibly be.
-I don’t think I threw all that hard but obviously (I’m throwing) from the left side.
-They signed me kind of as a pitcher/outfielder.
-Well Coach Mallon had a standing rule that if you were one of his top-five pitchers, you didn’t hit.
+Coach Mallon had a standing rule that if you were one of his top-five pitchers, you didn’t hit.
 I must’ve been number five because I wasn’t any higher than that and I actually didn’t pitch much that freshman year, but I ended up being just a pitcher.
-Then my second year I went to Alvin College, and got drafted out of Alvin.
+Then my second year I went to Alvin College and got drafted out of Alvin.

 MMO: In 1987-88, you started 38 of the 47 games you pitched.
 When did the Braves have the conversation with you about transitioning to the bullpen, and how did you feel about the switch?

-Mike: 1988 was my first full season of professional baseball and I went to Instructional League that year.
+Mike: Nineteen eighty-eight was my first full season of professional baseball and I went to instructional league that year.
 That year I think I might’ve led the whole organization, including the big league club, in innings and strikeouts.
-But, I was a thirteenth-round draft pick, again, I signed professionally with very little pitching experience and I kind of went about my business like a reliever.
+But I was a thirteenth-round draft pick, again, I signed professionally with very little pitching experience and I kind of went about my business like a reliever.
 There were also several very high first-round left-handed starting pitchers ahead of me and they kind of told me right after I signed that my fastest track to the big leagues may be through the bullpen.
-And I was, whatever, you know, just give me the ball and let me go out there and do my thing.
+And I was, whatever, you know?
+Just give me the ball and let me go out there and do my thing.

 MMO: Do you believe you could’ve been a successful starting pitcher?